 Take the LSAT after you have fully prepared for the examination.
-The LSAT is offered four times per year: Feb., June, Oct., and Dec.
-If you're planning to start law school in August you should plan to sit for the LSAT in Oct. or Dec. of the preceding year.
-Although we will also accept scores from Feb. or June of the same year you plan to attend.
+The LSAT is offered six times per year: June, July, September, November, January, and March.
+If you're planning to start law school in August you should plan to sit for the LSAT in the preceding year, although we do accept some scores from same year you plan to attend.
 For more information about the LSAT and the required Law School Data Assembly Service, consult the Law School Admission Council website.

 Do you average the LSAT if students take it more than once?

 No, the scores are not averaged.
 The American Bar Association asks that we report only the highest score, but all scores are reviewed.

 If I took the LSAT in the past, can I submit an older score?

 If you are applying for admission, your LSAT score must be no older than five years.
 This means that you must have taken the LSAT no earlier than June 2014.
 If your score is from a test administered before June 2014, you must retake the LSAT.

 Does Oregon Law look at my graduate or undergraduate GPA?